HELP CLEAN AND RESTORE OUR CREEKS

 Check-in begins at 9:00.
 It saves time if you have already completed your waiver form, but of course the forms will be available on site.
 If you are under 18, your parent or guardian must sign the waiver – think ahead.
 You will be assigned to a crew; each crew will clean one part of the creeks downtown.

 You must be at least 7 years old to participate.
 Children under 12 must be accompanied by an adult.
+Parents of children under 10 should honestly assess the child's capabilities -- creek banks are steep and uneven and contain hazards.

 Many types of garden gloves are suitable, from stiff leather ones to cloth to anything between.
 Latex gloves can be useful for picking up small items but they are likely to tear on sticks and branches..